-- We can no longer accept cheques for Awards application fees as our team is now working from home.
+- We can no longer accept cheques for Awards application fees as our team now work from home.
 Please contact firstname.lastname@example.org for payment details.

 SAPERE’s Bronze, Silver and Gold Awards celebrate a school's progress in establishing high-quality and sustainable P4C.